Movies bust out of screen with panoramic, virtual technology

 The lifelike run-in with a prehistoric monster comes courtesy of prototype Oculus Rift goggles, giving a glimpse of a future that breaks movies out of the flat screen.

-Virtual reality, which immerses viewers in 360-degree worlds long used in video games, is drawing top Hollywood filmmakers and studios such as Twenty-First Century Fox (FOXA.O) and Walt Disney Co (DIS.N).
+Virtual reality, which immerses viewers in 360-degree worlds long used in video games, is drawing top Hollywood filmmakers and studios such as Twenty-First Century Fox and Walt Disney Co.
 The technology should arrive on the consumer mass market within two years.

-Virtual reality can transport audiences into the middle of the movie landscape, says Brendan Iribe, chief executive of Oculus, which Facebook Inc (FB.O) acquired this year for $2 billion (1.22 billion pounds).
+Virtual reality can transport audiences into the middle of the movie landscape, says Brendan Iribe, chief executive of Oculus, which Facebook Inc acquired this year for $2 billion.

 "In some decade or two, we are going to be at a point where watching things on 2D surfaces is going to feel pretty outdated," Iribe told Reuters.